claraFT/biodiversity-shiny/README.md

     selected species.
 4. View the timeline plot to know when the different species observations happened.
-5. Select specific time windows to focus on observation groups over time
+5. Select specific time windows to focus on species observation groups over time

 ## Testing